WHAT WE TREAT

 Q1: Can piriformis syndrome go away on its own?

-A1: In some cases, mild piriformis syndrome symptoms may resolve with rest and self-care.
+A1: In some cases, mild Piriformis pain syndrome symptoms may resolve with rest and self-care.
 However, seeking professional help for a proper diagnosis and treatment plan is recommended for severe or persistent symptoms.

-Q2: How long does it take to recover from piriformis syndrome with physiotherapy?
+Q2: How long does it take to recover from Piriformis pain syndrome with physiotherapy?

 A2: Recovery time varies based on the individual and the severity of the condition.
 Physiotherapy can provide significant relief within a few weeks to a few months.

-A3: Surgery is rarely needed for piriformis syndrome.
+A3: Surgery is rarely needed for Piriformis pain syndrome.
 Most cases can be effectively managed through conservative treatments, such as physiotherapy.

 Q4: Can piriformis syndrome recur after treatment?

-A4: Yes, it’s possible for piriformis syndrome to recur, especially if the underlying causes, such as poor posture or muscle imbalances, are not addressed.
+A4: Yes, it’s possible for Piriformis pain syndrome to recur, especially if the underlying causes, such as poor posture or muscle imbalances, are not addressed.
 A physiotherapist can help prevent recurrence with a tailored exercise plan.

 Q5: Can piriformis syndrome cause sciatica?

-A5: Yes, piriformis syndrome can lead to sciatic nerve compression, resulting in sciatica symptoms such as radiating leg pain, numbness, and tingling.
+A5: Yes, Piriformis pain syndrome can lead to sciatic nerve compression, resulting in sciatica symptoms such as radiating leg pain, numbness, and tingling.

 Have Questions or Need Assistance?